alexxx-db/eva/docs/source/overview/concepts.rst

     --- Define an AI function that wraps around a speech-to-text model
     --- This model is hosted on Hugging Face which has built-in support in EvaDB
-    --- After creating the function, we can use the function in any future query CREATE UDF SpeechRecognizer
+    --- After creating the function, we can use the function in any future query CREATE FUNCTION SpeechRecognizer
         TYPE HuggingFace
         TASK 'automatic-speech-recognition'
         MODEL 'openai/whisper-base';

     --  EvaDB automatically extracts the audio from the videos
-    --- We only need to run the SpeechRecognizer UDF on the 'audio' column
+    --- We only need to run the SpeechRecognizer function on the 'audio' column
     --- to get the transcript and persist it in a table called 'transcripts' CREATE TABLE transcripts AS
         SELECT SpeechRecognizer(audio) from news_videos;